Russia / Japan

 Highly Active and Athletic

 The breed is energetic, playful, and physically capable.
 It runs, jumps, and climbs with enthusiasm and retains active engagement with its environment throughout its long life.
-Interactive play and environmental enrichment are genuine requirements rather than optional additions.
+Interactive play and environmental enrichment are requirements rather than optional additions.

 Intelligent and Problem-Solving